drivet/website-11ty/src/posts/feed/2024/wheel-of-time.md

 there.

 There were *definitely* a lot of changes, and they were definitely a mixed bag.
-Some of them made the story flow better, some of them just...*were*.
+Some of them made the story flow better, some of them were utterly baffling and some of them just...*were*.
-And some of them were, to put it mildly, utterly baffling.
 To say that the quality of the show was uneven is to put it mildly.

 The show was at its best when it made changes that expanded on underdeveloped aspects of the books.
 [Season one, episode four ("The Dragon